lpjr03/JAVA_ASD_EXAM/README.md

 ## Deployment with Docker

-Steps to deploy the application:
 - Navigate to the project directory:

-- Build the docker image with the following command:
+Build the docker image with the following command:

     docker build -t car-management-system .

-- Run the Docker container with the following command:
+Run the Docker container with the following command:

     docker run -it car-management-system

-Alternatively, you can launch the container with Docker Compose to simplify container management:
+Alternatively, you can use start the container with the following command:

     docker-compose up